Chehalis Basin Salmon Restoration and Preservation Strategy

 The Chehalis River drains to the Pacific Ocean, and has much in common with other watersheds along Washington's Coast.
 The Washington Coast Sustainable Salmon Plan addresses salmon recovery for all of these watersheds.

-The Washington Coast Sustainable Salmon Plan vision is: “All watersheds in the Washington Coast Region containing healthy, diverse and self-sustaining populations of salmon maintained by healthy habitats and ecosystems which also support the ecological, cultural, social and economic needs of human communities.”
-See also: Coast Salmon Partnership Washington Coast Sustainable Salmon Plan Download Plan
+The Washington Coast Sustainable Salmon Plan’s vision is: “All watersheds in the Washington Coast Region containing healthy, diverse and self-sustaining populations of salmon maintained by healthy habitats and ecosystems which also support the ecological, cultural, social and economic needs of human communities.”
+This plan was developed by the Coast Salmon Partnership.
+Download Plan

-Bylaws The Chehalis Basin Lead Entity Bylaws were updated on December 4, 2017.
-Bylaws
+Bylaws.
+The Chehalis Basin Lead Entity Bylaws were updated on December 4, 2017.

 Habitat Work Group Minutes